MarcusBarnes/mik/README.md

 ## Roadmap

-* Version 0.9 (- May 2016)
-  * Complete end-user documentation
-* Version 1.0 (May - August 2016)
+* Version 1.0 (December 2016)
-  * toolchains for books and generic compound objects
+  * toolchains for CSV books
   * developer documentation
   * code cleanup
-  * more automated tests

 ## Development

 We are focused on completing our migration in May, but once the dust settles, we welcome community development partners.
 Some features that would be really great to see include:

-* toolchains to migrate from DSpace, Bepress, and other repository platforms to Islandora
+* toolchains to migrate from DSpace and other repository platforms to Islandora
 * a toolchain to generate Hydra import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages)
 * better tools for creating mappings files